jonasIv/udacity-data-engineering/Data Modeling/Project 1/README.md

 ```

 ## Running the pipeline
-First create the database tables by executing
+First, create the database tables by executing
 ```
 $ python creat-tables.py
 ```